Xer4n/Xer4n/README.md

 ### Hey there! 👋

-I am a developer focused on Cyber Security and Web dev.
+I am a Cyber Security Proffesional with a passion for Web Dev.

 This profile holds my personal projects that I am working on.